fygar256/small-finding-primes/README.md

-# world-s-smallest-finding-primes
+## smallest-program to find primes.
-here. world's smallest program to find prime numbers in python.
+here. smallest program to find prime numbers in python.